 While the rest of the world dreads January as the end of the holiday season, New Orleans rolls from one holiday to the next with the start of Mardi Gras on January 6.
-From that day until February 21, king cakes are available in abundance, parades roll down city streets, and festivities abound.
+From that day until Fat Tuesday (March 4), parades roll down city streets and festivities abound.
+Consider visiting early in the season and check our Guide to Early Mardi Gras here.
 Reason #1 to visit New Orleans: it’s Mardi Gras season, baby.

-New Orleans is home to a large Vietnamese population, and Tet Fest celebrations are a highlight on our calendar every year.
-Held at Mary Queen of Vietnam Church, Tet Fest celebrations typically include authentic food, music, children’s activities, and fun for the whole family.
-Tet is January 21-27, 2023, so mark your calendars for the festival around that time.
+New Orleans is home to a substantial Vietnamese population, and Tết Fest celebrations are a highlight on our calendar every year.
+Held at Mary Queen of Vietnam Church, Tết Fest celebrations typically include authentic food, music, children’s activities, and fun for the whole family.

 Whether you’re a New Orleans native or a first-time visitor, spring in NOLA means one thing: boiled crawfish.
 Get ready to boil, peel, and devour this delicious Louisiana favorite, and check out our guide to get the best of the best.

-Spring in New Orleans is a busy, busy time with multiple festivals on each weekend, plus parades for St. Patrick’s Day and Easter, and more.
-This spring, we look forward to New Orleans Book Festival (March 9-11), Hogs for the Cause (March 31-April 1), Freret Street Festival (April 2), and many, many more.
-Check out our festival calendar page here, and come on down.
+Spring in New Orleans is a busy, busy time with multiple festivals each weekend, plus parades for St. Patrick’s Day and Easter.
+This spring, we look forward to New Orleans Book Festival (March 27-29), Overlook Film Festival (April 3-6), Hogs for the Cause (April 4-5), and many, many more.
+Check out our spring festival page here and come on down.

 Known as the largest showcase of Louisiana music in the world, French Quarter Festival is a beloved springtime tradition.
 The festival is free to attend and held in the heart of the city.
 Browse hundreds of food and art vendors, and kick back near one of the many stages in the area.
 For more information, see here.

-Perhaps the second biggest reason to visit New Orleans in 2023 only behind Mardi Gras, Jazz Fest is an annual festival celebrating the music, art, culture, and heritage of New Orleans.
+Attending Jazz Fest is perhaps the second biggest reason to visit New Orleans this year only behind Mardi Gras.
+Jazz Fest is an annual festival celebrating the music, art, culture, and heritage of New Orleans.
 Since its origins in 1970, the fest has worked its way into the hearts of locals and visitors alike.
-Jazz Fest's lineup is typically announced in mid-January each year, with artists such as Willie Nelson, Stevie Nicks, and The Who as past headliners.
+Jazz Fest's lineup is typically announced in mid-January each year, with artists such as Willie Nelson, Stevie Nicks, The Rolling Stones, and The Who as past headliners.
 See here for the latest.

 Recognized as one of the most LGBTQ+ friendly cities in the U.S., June is a special month in New Orleans for celebrating Pride.
-Events go on throughout the month of June, but the Pride parade on the weekend of June 9-11 is something you won’t want to miss.
-Southern Decadence is essentially Pride round II, with a parade, parties, and general celebration of the LGBTQ+ community over Labor Day Weekend from August 31-September 4.
+Events go on throughout the month of June, but the Pride parade on the weekend of June 7-9 is something you won’t want to miss.
+Also that weekend is New Orleans Black Pride and Pridefest.
+Southern Decadence is essentially Pride round two, with a parade, parties, and general celebration of the LGBTQ+ community over Labor Day Weekend.

 The summertime may be hot, but sno-balls are here to cool us off.
 A delicacy of sorts, a sno-ball is shaved ice drowned in deliciously flavored syrup—and no, it’s NOT a sno-cone.
 Find our guide to sno-ball season here, and make sure to try many flavors before settling on your favorite.